3000-4000 Level Courses

 3 lecture hours; 0.5 course

-This course seeks to introduce students to the study of women and women’s lives in Roman antiquity starting from a body of literary and artistic evidence.
-Marriage and childbearing, women and the law, women’s occupations, and women in history and poetry will be explored from a variety of perspectives; as well, PowerPoint lectures will focus on such topics as women's artifacts, artistic portrayals of women, and female spaces in antiquity.
+This course seeks to introduce students to the study of women and women’s lives in Greek antiquity starting from a body of literary and artistic evidence.
+Marriage and childbearing, women and the law, women’s occupations, and women in history and poetry will be explored from a variety of perspectives, as well as such topics as women's artifacts, artistic portrayals of women, and female spaces in antiquity.

 3 lecture hours; 0.5 course